WHY GERMAN CV PHOTOS ARE NOT NECESSARY

 Are Photos Necessary For Some Professions?

 Most definitely.
 If you work as an actor, make-up artist, TV journalist, model, etc. – including photos is absolutely required.
-For most other job types though, it’s not necessary.
+For most other job types though, it’s usually not necessary.

 What Kind Of Photo Should I Use For My German CV?